 Burgh Castle Fort

 One of the best preserved Roman monuments in East Anglia, and one of the most impressive Roman buildings to survive anywhere in Britain.
 During the 3rd and 4th centuries AD it was one of a chain of ‘Forts of the Saxon Shore’, built to defend the coast of south-east England.

 After the Roman period, the site may have been occupied by an early Christian monastery; and after 1066 a Norman castle was built inside the Fort walls (later demolished).
 The site provides stunning views across the Rivers Waveney and Yare to Halvergate Marshes, part of the Broads National Park – an area rich in bird, animal and plant life.

 Advice on dogs

 The Trust welcomes responsible dog owners.
-Please keep your dog on a lead March 1 – July 31 to protect wildlife and at all times make sure your dog is under close control and in sight.
-Don’t let your dog approach other dog walkers or pedestrians uninvited and keep to paths and don’t allow your dog to run through long grass.
-Please clear up after your dog.
+Please prevent your dog from running off paths through fields and long grass during March 1 – July 31 to protect ground-nesting birds.
+At all times make sure your dog is under close control and in sight, please don’t let your dog approach other dog walkers or pedestrians uninvited.
+Please clear up after your dog – dog waste bins are provided.

 Burgh Castle Fort